 If you think this hair care product can make your hair greasy, you need to read this post.
 Here, we explore the pros and cons of using hair grease, ways of using it, how to remove it from your hair.

 Hair grease is nothing but a petroleum jelly and mineral oil-based product often used on natural hair to seal the hair strands and prevent moisture loss.
 It is especially beneficial for high porosity type 4 hair as it can lose moisture faster than other curl types.
 However, several naturalists remain skeptical about greasing hair.

 Is Hair Grease Bad For Natural Hair?

 It depends.
 Hair grease may work for some curl types and not for others.
-While it may make your hair appear shiny, it is also notorious for clogging hair follicles and affecting hair health.
+While it may make your hair appear shiny, it is also notorious for clogging hair follicles, slowing down growth, and affecting hair health.

 Moreover, hair grease does not moisturize the hair.
 It just coats the strands to prevent moisture loss.
 It does not promote hair growth.
 However, if you have been trying to grow your natural hair, greasing may help retain the length.

 So, is hair grease worth using?
 Let’s evaluate the pros and cons before deciding.

 Type 4 hair is highly porous and cannot retain moisture.
 As a result, it is prone to breakage.
 Applying hair grease after thorough conditioning can help seal the moisture, improving hair health, softness, and strength.
 This may also help retain the hair length.

 Hair grease shields the strands from environmental damage and other chemicals that may come in contact with your hair.
 For instance, applying hair grease before swimming can protect your locks from the damaging effect of chlorine in the pool water.